deveaswj/deveaswj/README.md

 - Help design, build, or maintain systems with care and clarity
 - Contribute to games, tools, or interactive media that bring joy or solve real problems

-I’m especially interested in positions where strong communication and creative problem-solving are valued alongside technical skill.
+My ideal role would be one where strong communication and creative problem-solving are valued alongside technical skill.
 I thrive in mission-driven teams—or independently—bringing a user-focused mindset to every project.

 ---